 Located on the island of Djurgården, the Vasa Museum houses the only completely intact salvaged 17th century ship in the world.
 More than 95 percent of the ship is the original.
 The ship sank on its maiden voyage and was salvaged 333 years later.

 After much hard work, the ship’s restoration is quickly approaching its original glory.
 The Vasa is a treasured part of Swedish culture, and no visit to Stockholm is complete without a stop to see the Vasa.

 4. Nordiska Museet

 The Nordiska is Sweden’s largest museum of cultural history.
-The museum houses works from the 1520 to the contemporary period, and it’s very well done.
-Founded by the same man who founded the Skansen Open Air Museum, Artur Hazelius, it is a must see for history buffs.
+The museum houses works from 1520 to the contemporary period, and it’s very well done.
+Founded by the same man who founded the Skansen Open Air Museum, Artur Hazelius, it is a must-see for history buffs.
 The museum has over 1.5 million objects in its collections.

 5. Stockholm Cathedral

 This medieval cathedral was built in 1279 and houses many unique historical items.
 These include St George and the Dragon sculpture, built in 1489, and more.
 Now a Lutheran church, there are a variety of religious services performed here, as well as concerts.

 6. Royal Palace